status-im/swarms/ideas/095-les-service-model/README.md

 ## Product Overview

-Current LES is not optimized for usage on mobile phones.
-So Status is using Infura with all its assets and drawbacks.
-ULC is addressing ultra-light clients and distribution without dependency to central providers.
-Instead a network of trusted LES nodes acts as counterpart for the protocol.

-So Status is supporting the development and testing of ULC to accelerate integration into *geth*.

-Als right now all light clients are treated equal by the full nodes they connect.
+Right now all light clients are treated equal by the full nodes they connect.
 A future service model will introduce the separation between free and payed services.
 As outlined by Felföldi Zsolt:

 - LES will be available either as free or paid service,